 We operate a Whistleblowing Policy so that all Post Office employees know how to raise concerns regarding wrongdoing or dangerous practices.
 The policy was updated during the 2019 financial year to include references to concerns about Modern Slavery.

 There are a number of ways people can report any concerns regarding slavery or human trafficking within Post Office, by either contacting the Whistleblowing Officer or via our anonymous external confidential reporting service ‘Speak Up’ which is regularly communicated to all employees, suppliers and contractors.
 This is overseen by our General Counsel (Whistleblowing Officer).
 Every report submitted is assessed and investigated.

-DUE DILIGENCE PROCEDURES IN RELATION TO SLAVERY AND HUMAN TRAFFICKING IN OUR BUSINESS AND SUPPLY CHAIN.
+DUE DILLIGENCE PROCEDURES IN RELATION TO SLAVERY AND HUMAN TRAFFICKING IN OUR BUSINESS AND SUPPLY CHAIN.